Frequently Asked Questions

 Can Omega Precision machine thin-wall covers and sealing parts?

 Yes.
 Omega has the expertise to machine the difficult contours and exacting surfaces required by covers and sealing surface parts.
-We also offer light assembly, bonding and helium leak testing services.
+We also offer light assembly and bonding services.

 What kinds of materials can Omega Precision Machine?